qc-design/plaquette/docs/index.rst

    construct a lattice from scratch and define the errors you need!
 Hackable circuit simulator
-   ``plaquette`` comes with a simple but open and easy to understand :class:`.CircuitSimulator`, together with a streamlined :class:`.Circuit` description, which allows you to dive deep into the details of what's happening in the simulation.
+   ``plaquette`` comes with a simple but open and easy to understand ``"clifford"`` backend (via :class:`.Device`), together with a streamlined :class:`.Circuit` description, which allows you to dive deep into the details of what's happening in the simulation.
 Want to manipulate and alter the internal :class:`.QuantumState` of the simulator before/after your circuit starts?
 You can!
 Don't care about that?
-Just :meth:`~.AbstractSimulator.get_sample`!
+Just :meth:`~.Device.get_sample`!
 Growing collection of fine-grained error models from simple Pauli error channels to correlated 2-qubit noise, gate-level errors and unique possibility of handling **erasure** errors, ``plaquette``